youjmi/react_portfolio/README.md

 ## Usage

 1. First Picture: Once clicking on the Deployed Link, you will see my Home Page.
 You will noticed that the background for all pages have a moving Video MP4.
-In the Footer, my Social Icons are responsive to Hover and will direct you to the linked necessary pages when clicked.
+In the Footer, my Social Icons are responsive to Hover and will direct you to the linked associated pages when clicked.

 ![Portfolio1](https://user-images.githubusercontent.com/73494581/114088060-9fda8200-9882-11eb-959a-a870c4627149.png)